zero3smart/steemit/app/help/en/faq.md

 <a class="anchor" name="How_do_I_promote_a_post"></a>
 ## How do I promote a post?

 At the bottom of each post is a button to "Promote".
-After clicking the button, type the number of Steem Dollars that you want to spend and click PROMOTE.
+After clicking the button, type the number of Steem Dollars that you want to spend and click “PROMOTE”.
 The operation will require your master password or active key.

 <a href="/faq.html#Table_of_Contents_Posting">^</a>
 # Comments